 region in central Europe, on the Baltic, now divided between Poland & Germany

 A historical region of north-central Europe bordering on the Baltic Sea in present-day northwest Poland and northeast Germany.
 It was inhabited by Slavic tribes in the 10th century and conquered by Poland in the 12th century.
-The territory was later split up and controlled by various powers, including the Holy Roman Empire, Prussia, Sweden, Denmark, and Germany.Word History: Pomerania was a district of Prussia extending along the Baltic from Straslund in eastern Germany to the Vistula in Poland.
-Pomeranian first occurs in English around 1760, referring to the toy dog, originally a sled dog in Lapland and later a shepherd dog in Germany.
+The territory was later split up and controlled by various powers, including the Holy Roman Empire, Prussia, Sweden, Denmark, and Germany.Word History: Pomerania was a district of Prussia extending along the Baltic from Stralsund in eastern Germany to the Vistula in Poland.
+The adjective Pomeranian first occurs in English around 1760, referring to the toy dog, originally a sled dog in Lapland and later a shepherd dog in Germany.
 Pomerania is the medieval Latin form of German Pommern, itself a loanword in German from Slavic.
 The Polish word for Pomerania is Pomorze, composed of the preposition po, “along, by,” and morze, “sea.”
-The Slavic word for sea, more, which becomes morze in Polish, comes from the Indo-European noun *mori-, “sea,” the source of Latin mare, “sea,” and the mer- of English mermaid.
+The earlier Slavic word for sea, more, which becomes morze in Polish, comes from the Indo-European noun *mori-, “sea,” the source of Latin mare, “sea,” and the mer- of English mermaid.